gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ![set up requirements](resources/setup.jpg)

-As at August 2019 **Visual Studio Code Insiders Edition** is required as it has early support for Remote Development over SSH.
+As at August 2019, **Visual Studio Code Insiders Edition** is required as it has early support for Remote Development over SSH.

-Visual Studio Code is a source code editor and is an one of the most popular Open Source projects on GitHub.
+Visual Studio Code is a source code editor and is one of the most popular Open Source projects on GitHub.
 It is supported on Linux, macOS, and Windows.

 For information on contributing or submitting issues see the [Visual Studio GitHub Repository](https://github.com/microsoft/vscode).
 The documentation is also Open Source, you can contribute or submit issues from the [Visual Studio Documentation GitHub Repository](https://github.com/microsoft/vscode-docs).